VoronDesign/VoronUsers/printer_mods/JosAr/Klicky-Probe/Usermods/bluedragonx/README.md

 - v2.4_x_carriage_dock_side_mount_fixed.stl

 Bolt together the two halfs of the carriage as normal.
-Follow the instructions for the regular Klippy AB mount to install the magnets and wiring.
+Follow the instructions for the regular Klicky AB mount to install the magnets and wiring.

 ### Setup